 At 4:20 P.M. in Weld County, Colorado, four explosions were heard followed by the fall of 28 stones ranging in weight from a few grams to 23.5 kg.
 A crowd of mourners attending the burial service for John Moore Sr. at the Elwell Cemetery, two miles west of Johnstown, witnessed the fall.
 A few of the attendees walked across the road to a field and proceeded to dig up a 6.8 kg stone, now on display in the Denver Museum of Natural History.
-The fragment size distribution of this fall is reversed from the usual, with the larger fragments being found at the beginning of the strewnfield ellipse rather than at the end.
+The fragment size distribution of this fall is reversed from the usual order, in that the larger fragments were located at the beginning of the strewn field ellipse instead of at the end.
 This can be explained by the breakup of a large fragment late in its flight.
 The total collected weight of Johnstown is about 40.3 kg.

 Johnstown shows evidence for the presence of a low percentage of trapped interstitial melt in the form of plagioclase and olivine crystals, which occupies the space between orthopyroxene crystals (Barrat, 2004).
 A wide range of siderophile element abundances might indicate a trace metal component within orthopyroxene, while a varied LREE content between orthopyroxene and the bulk rock provides evidence for an LREE-enriched component in Johnstown.
 Through trace element studies it was determined that the wide range of incompatible elements found among diogenites attests to their crystallization from a diversity of parental magma sources over a relatively short period of time, with the youngest sources experiencing up to ~90% fractional crystallization (Schiller et al., 2010).
 These magma sources were shown to be distinct from those which crystallized basaltic eucrites.
 The onset of diogenite formation was dated at 0.71.3 m.y. after CAIs, which predates the crystallization of basaltic eucrites.